Debt of Honor: Themes

 Debt of Honor was released during a time of American resentment towards the Japanese, which was further popularized by the publication of Michael Crichton's crime thriller novel Rising Sun in 1992.
-In this case, Clancy avoided "Japan bashing" that is evident in Crichton's work, and instead presented a balanced picture of Japanese society, its government, business practices, and values.
-In the novel, he also discussed currency trading, governmental corruption, car manufacturing and distribution, and power politics in the country.

 The novel also reinforces Clancy's belief that the recent downsizing of the military establishment after the Cold War "has so depleted our military resources that the country is vulnerable to aggression that can arise anywhere, anytime", according to Publishers Weekly's review of the book.

 Reception

+Commercial

+The book debuted at number one on the New York Times bestseller list.
+It also debuted at number one on the USA Today's Best-selling Books list for the week of August 25, 1994.

+Critical

-The novel received positive reviews.
+The novel received mixed reviews.
 Publishers Weekly praised Clancy, who "spins out story threads in a rich but bewildering tangle of plot and setting, then vigorously weaves them together.
 Here, the heart-stopping climax is unexpected, but oddly appropriate."
 However, Christopher Buckley, in a review for The New York Times, called the book a "herniating experience", criticized its "racist" depictions of Japanese characters and judged that it was "as subtle as a World War II anti-Japanese poster showing a mustachioed Tojo bayoneting Caucasian babies".